azuline/rose/docs/CONFIGURATION.md

 # `${XDG_CACHE_HOME:-$HOME/.cache}/rose`.
 cache_dir = "~/.cache/rose"

-# Maximum parallel processes that the read cache updater can spawn.
-Defaults to
+# Maximum parallel processes that Rose can spawn.
+Defaults to # $(nproc)/2.
-# $(nproc)/2.
-The higher this number is; the more performant the cache update
+#
+# Rose uses this value to limit the max parallelization of read cache updates
+# and the number of works that the virtual filesystem can spin up to handle a
-# will be.
+# request.
 max_proc = 4
 ```

 # Systemd